 An ongoing concern has been in the routes available for evacuation.
 Due to natural constraints, these options are limited for Steiner Ranch.
 There is still an ongoing task-force at the county level looking at assessing wildfire risks across the county.
 Once resources are made available to mitigate these risks we will look at any options available for improving evacuation routes.
-One specific option that have been discussed as an additional emergency outlet ONLY during emergency is via Flat Top Ranch Road then via Montview Acres to Low Water Crossing Road – however, this option is really only a patch for specific circumstances that is via private property and no permanent improvements are planned.
+One specific option that have been discussed as an additional emergency outlet ONLY during emergency is via Flat Top Ranch Road then via Montview Acres to Low Water Crossing Road.
+This option provides an important alternate access for emergencies that block either the Steiner Ranch Blvd. / Quinlan Park Rd intersection or Low Water Crossing Road.

-In the unlikely event that fire blocks a major evacuation route, such as Quinlan Park Rd., ESD #6 is investigating the possibility of identifying safe “harbor in place” evacuation points within the community.
+In the unlikely event that fire blocks a major evacuation route, such as Quinlan Park Rd south of University Club Drive., the fire plan includes safe “harbor in place” evacuation points within the community.
 This includes assessments for residents living at Longhorn Village retirement community.

 *A route through to River Place – although this would likely traverse fire prone wildland and so is not thought of as a likely/highly-viable option.

 *The addition of a float out bridge to connect the Steiner peninsula with Murfin Rd. across Lake Austin

 *Walkable bridge across Lake Austin to Commons Ford Park / Dell property

 *Toll bridge or full time bridge across Lake Austin